JeffChou32/Space-Runner/README.md

-A thrilling 2D space adventure game where you pilot a ship with some powerful thrusters.
+A 2D space adventure game where you pilot a ship with some overpowered thrusters.
 See how far you can go!